 Not all FitBit devices monitor heart rate so if you want to get one, make sure the model you choose does.

-For those new to flexible dieting, planning out all your meals to fit your macros can be challenging as well as simply thinking of things to eat that are healthy, but fit your macros.
+For those new to a macro diet, planning out all your meals to fit your macros can be challenging.
+You’ll need help thinking of things to eat that are healthy, but also fit your macros.

 Litman, L., Rosen, Z., Spierer, D., Weinberger-Litman, S., Goldschein, A., & Robinson, J. (2015).
 Mobile Exercise Apps and Increased Leisure Time Exercise Activity: A Moderated Mediation Analysis of the Role of Self-Efficacy and Barriers.
 Journal of medical Internet research, 17(8), e195.
 Study link